 Plants, especially Missouri native plants, should be an important part of your plan to attract hummingbirds.
 Flowers supply hummingbirds with the nutrient-rich nectar that can provide up to 90 percent of their diet.
 Ruby-throated hummingbirds especially love red or orange tubular flowers, such as those found on trumpet creeper, native honeysuckles, and red buckeye (listed below).

 Hummingbirds love these Missouri native plants

 - Royal catchfly

 - Native honeysuckles (Lonicera dioica, L. flava, L. reticulata)

-If you have many competing hummingbird "customers," consider placing additional feeders in different parts of your yard.
+If you have many competing hummingbirds, consider placing additional feeders in different parts of your yard.

-A mixture of sugar and water—four parts water to one part sugar—makes a good nectar.
+A mixture of sugar and water — four parts water to one part sugar — makes a good nectar.
 Because most hummingbird feeders are red, there is no need to add red food coloring to the nectar.
-Be sure to clean the feeder very well to reduce the growth of bacteria.
-Change the nectar weekly, or more often if it becomes cloudy.
+Be sure to clean the feeder very well to reduce the growth of bacteria, which can sicken hummingbirds.
+Change the nectar weekly or more often if it becomes cloudy.

 When to put out feeders

 The best time to put up hummingbird feeders in Missouri is around April 25, when rubythroats return to Missouri.
 If you start feeding when they arrive, there is less chance of them moving on.

 When to take feeders down